PKU-ICST-MIPL/FineR1_ICLR2026/README.md

 ### **(2) Data Preparation**

 Download the training data of stage 2 from [Fine-R1-Stage2-data](https://huggingface.co/datasets/StevenHH2000/Fine-R1-Stage2-data) and unzip it in `FineR1_ICLR2026/TAPO/data` directory.
+You can also refer to the data format of [Fine-R1-Stage2-data](https://huggingface.co/datasets/StevenHH2000/Fine-R1-Stage2-data) to create your own customized dataset.
+Note that the `image_noisy` and `image_aug` should be preprocessed to the same size with the original `images`.

 ### **(3) Training**